koronkowy/koronkowy/README.md

 Current Organizations
 =====================

--   GreyNoise Queer ERG: GayNoise: Helped in founding of the queer employee resource group (ERG) at GreyNoise, Intelligence.
-We are just getting things started but have both fun and functional things up our sleeves to support the unique needs of folks who identify under the wide umbrella of queerness at GreyNoise.

 -   [Scarecrow Video](https://www.scarecrow.com/index.html): Supporting and being a member of the Scarecrow Video, an independently owned non-profit video sales and rental store in Seattle, WA.
 It has over 132,000 titles.

 -   [Open Web Application Security Project (OWASP) Portland Chapter](https://owasp.org/www-chapter-portland/) & [Seattle Chapter](https://owasp.org/www-chapter-seattle/): I am a lifetime member of the [OWASP organization](https://owasp.org/) and am connected to the Portland chapter.
 Soon, I want to be involved in the Seattle chapter.

 Past Organizations
 ==================

+-   GreyNoise Queer ERG: GayNoise: Helped in founding of the queer employee resource group (ERG) at GreyNoise, Intelligence.

 -   [Women’s Society of Cyberjutsu](https://womenscyberjutsu.org/): Previous membership at this org, a 501(c)3 International nonprofit community, focused on empowering women to succeed in the cybersecurity industry.